nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    2. Test case: `add n/John Doe p/91235678 e/johnd@gmail.com a/312 Rivervale Street SG 416875 t/elderly r/Allergic to paracetemol m/Cough syrup | 5ml a day c/Cough` <br>
       Expected: The patient John Doe is added to the patient list.
 Details of the added patient shown in the status message and output panel.

-   3. Test case: `add n/John Doe p/91235678 e/johnd@gmail.com a/312 Rivervale Street SG 416875 t/elderly r/Allergic to paracetemol m/Cough syrup | 5ml a day c/Cough` <br>
+   3. Test case: `add n/John Doe p/91235678 e/johnd@gmail.com a/312 Rivervale Street SG 416875 t/elderly r/Allergic to paracetemol m/Cough syrup | 5ml a day c/Cough` (duplicate patient) <br>
       Expected: No patient is added to the list.
 Error details shown in the status message.

-   4. Other incorrect add commands to try: `add`, `add n/Mike Ho p/91283045` (missing fields) <br>
+   4. Other incorrect add commands to try: `add`, `add n/Mike Ho p/91283045` (missing field) <br>
       Expected: Similar to previous.

 ### Editing a patient's contact details